apache/incubator-kie-kogito-runtimes/README.md

 * Warning: The first `mvn` build of a day will download the latest SNAPSHOT dependencies of other droolsjbpm projects, unless you build all those droolsjbpm projects from source.
-Those SNAPSHOTS were build and deployed last night by jenkins jobs.
+Those SNAPSHOTS were build and deployed last night by Jenkins jobs.

-    * If you 've pulled all changes (or cloned a repository) today, this is a good thing: it saves you from having to download and build all those other latest droolsjbpm projects from source.
+    * If you've pulled all changes (or cloned a repository) today, this is a good thing: it saves you from having to download and build all those other latest droolsjbpm projects from source.

     * If you haven't pulled all changes today, this is probably a bad thing: